Chileans in the California gold rush

 Drawing of an early 19th-century Chilean miner.

 Chilean miners, merchants and adventurers were among the first to respond to the California gold rush with the first group arriving by sea in 1848.
+News about the rush arrived in Valparaíso in September 1848 and the first group of Chileans arrived in California in late October of the same year.
+1500 Chileans arrived in San Francisco in 1848.
+In total, Chile issued about 6,000 passports for travellers to California, but this does not reflect the number of migrants as many abandoned the country informally and Chile found little use in attempting to regulate and register the emigrants.

-Chileans came from central Chile, and were –except the very first wave– often skilled miners –in difference to the bulk of the arrivals to California.
+Chileans came from central Chile, and were –except the very first wave– often skilled miners –as opposed to the bulk of the arrivals to California.
 This made Chileans relatively well-prepared for mining influencing practises in California by –among other things– introducing the mining technology to California such as the batea gold pan, then made of wood, and the trapiche which became known as the Chilean mill.
-Many Euroamericans were indebted to Chileans who tought them the basics of the mining trade.
-In contrast to Anglo-Americans, Chileans tended to work less individually and more cooperatively something that facilitated certain types of mining endeavours.
+Many Euroamericans were indebted to Chileans who taught them the basics of the mining trade.

+In contrast to Anglo-Americans, Chileans tended to work less individually and more cooperatively, something that facilitated certain types of mining endeavours.
 (Note: An example of cooperative mining is given by Leonard Kip who in 1849 observed more than 100 Chilean and Mexican miners build a dam to dry a stream bed to mine its gold-bearing sands.)
-(Note: Another difference noted by the merchant Vicente Pérez Rosales was that Chileans preferd to buy quality items while Euroamericans usually went for cheaper and lower quality items despite have resources enough to buy those of high quality.)
-Over-all Chileans were more succesfull than Euroamerican miners causing a negative campaign against them in the press.
-A Chilean practise that was much resented was for Chilean companies to make claims in the names of their "peons" something Euroamericans equated with using slaves to make claims.
-In some accounts the success of Chileans miners were exagerated to make the claim large ammounts of gold was being shipped out to Chile.
+(Note: Another difference noted by the merchant Vicente Pérez Rosales was that Chileans preferd to buy quality items while Euroamericans usually went for cheaper and lower quality items despite having resources enough to buy those of high quality.)
+Over-all, Chileans were initially more successful than Euroamerican miners causing a negative campaign against them in the press.
+A Chilean practise that was much resented was for Chilean companies to make claims in the names of their "peons", something Euroamericans equated with using slaves to make claims.
+In some accounts, the success of Chileans miners was exaggerated to make the claim large amounts of gold was being shipped out to Chile.
 Success among Chileans in California was not universal and some returned early on due to financial failure.
-Estimates of the numbers of Chileans in California goes as high as 7,000 by the 1850 California census reported only 619 Chileans, likely due to Chileans hiding their identity.
-A large number of Chileans returned to Chile once in the 1849–1850 period.
+Estimates of the numbers of Chileans in California goes as high as 7,000, but the 1850 California census reported only 619 Chileans, likely due to Chileans hiding their identity.
+A large number of Chileans returned to Chile after the 1849–1850 period.